-JUDGING ETHICS
+JUDGING ETHICS\

-Michigan 4-H judges should conduct themselves as professionally as possible at all times, and should refrain from putting themselves in positions that may be perceived by others as unprofessional.
+Michigan 4-H judges should always conduct themselves as professionally as possible and should refrain from putting themselves in positions that may be perceived by others as unprofessional.

 - 1. No horse or pony that has been leased from or sold by a Michigan 4-H horse judge within 6 months of the show may be shown before said judge. - 2.
 Judges may not adjudicate classes in which any of their family members, clients, or horses or ponies are competing. - 3.
-No exhibitors, or their horses or ponies, may show before a judge with whom, within 3 months of the show, they, or their parent or guardian has had any financial transactions in connection with instruction or the sale, purchase, lease, board or training of said horses or ponies.
+No exhibitors, or their horses or ponies, may show before a judge with whom, within 3 months of the show, they, or their parent or guardian has had any financial transactions related to instruction or the sale, purchase, lease, board, or training of said horses or ponies.
 (Stud fees and broodmare board excluded.) - 4.
 Judges should not appear on the show grounds more than 30 minutes before judging is to begin.
-Judges may not visit in the horse barn, nor with owners or spectators, before or while judging, except as described in rule 40. - 5.
+Judges may not visit in the horse barn, nor with owners or spectators, before or while judging. - 5.
 Exhibitors, family members, trainers, and others may not approach the judge before judging is done unless the ring steward or other show staff are present.
 All requests to speak to the judge must be made through the ring steward or show staff. - 6.
 Michigan 4-H horse judges are prohibited from smoking or chewing tobacco, or using cellular devices in the arena while a class is being judged, except for communication devices used and approved by the show committee.

-Adapted from the 2014-2016 POAC Official Handbook (Bylaws and rules).
+\Adapted from the 2018 POAC Official Handbook (Bylaws and rules).